stratapp/stratapp-website/_features/designed-around-what-you-know.md

 date: 2019-06-26T14:00:00.000+00:00

 ---
-With #stratapp, you don’t need to learn new management practices, methodologies or terms.
+With #stratapp, you do not need to learn new management practices, methodologies or terms.

 \#stratapp applies what most CEOs, executives, managers and team leaders already know.